Say goodbye to instant rice: Five rice cookers that do it right

-Why buy a rice cooker when you can make instant rice with minimal effort in just a few minutes?
+Why buy a rice cooker when you can make instant rice with minimal effort in just a few minutes, or just cook rice in a saucepan?
 Well, there are a couple of reasons.

 First, instant rice is more expensive.
-While this might not seem like a big deal for a single meal, if you eat rice on a daily basis the cost difference will quickly add up.
-The nutritional content of instant rice is also different.
-This quick and easy meal loses some of its nutritional value as it’s precooked, dehydrated, and packaged.
-But perhaps the biggest reason to use a rice cooker instead of instant rice is because of the taste and texture these appliances provide.
-There’s simply no comparing the deliciousness of a freshly prepared bowl of rice to the rehydrated contents of a box of instant rice.
+While this might not seem like a big deal for a single meal, if you eat rice on a daily basis, the cost difference will quickly add up.
+Second, using a rice cooker instead of instant rice or a saucepan means improved taste and texture.
+There’s simply no comparing the deliciousness of a freshly prepared bowl of piping hot rice.

-If you’re looking for your first rice cooker, or are ready to upgrade your old pot, here are some appliances that you should consider.
+If you’re looking for your first rice cooker, or are ready to upgrade from your old pot, here are some appliances that you should consider.

-Aroma Housewares makes a wide-range of rice cookers and just about all of them could have been included on this list.
-We chose the Aroma Housewares 6-Cup Pot Style Rice Cooker because it’s easy to operate, it’s sold at an unbeatable price, and it has a decent cooking capacity.
+Aroma Housewares makes a wide-range of rice cookers, and just about all of them could have been included on this list.
+We chose the Aroma Housewares 6-Cup Pot Style Rice Cooker because it’s easy to operate, it’s sold at an unbeatable price, and it has decent cooking capacity.

-Appliances don’t get much simpler than this offering from Aroma.
-Simply add rice, water, flip the switch, and the rice cooker will take care of the rest.
-The Aroma Housewares Rice Cooker will even automatically switch to “warm” mode when your rice is done so you don’t have to worry about over-cooking your rice.
+Appliances don’t get much easier than this offering from Aroma.
+Simply add rice and water, flip the switch, and the rice cooker will take care of the rest.
+The Aroma Housewares Rice Cooker will even automatically switch to “warm” mode when your rice is done, so you don’t have to worry about overcooking your rice.

 This product is missing some features, such as a sauté function, but for $17 this rice cooker is hard to beat.